mitchelllisle/data-privacy-papers/README.md

 Management System) data from an Indian city, where the speeds of different buses are drawn in a potentially non-i.i.d. manner from an unknown distribution, and where the number of speed samples contributed by different buses is potentially different.
-We then apply our algorithms to a synthetic dataset, generated based on the ITMS data, having either a large number of users or a large number of samples per user.
-Here, we provide recommendations for the choices of parameters and algorithm subroutines that result in low estimation errors, while guaranteeing user-level privacy.</p>
+We then apply our algorithms to large synthetic datasets, generated based on the ITMS data.
+Here, we provide theoretical justification for the observed performance trends, and also provide recommendations for the choices of algorithm subroutines that result in low estimation errors.
+Finally, we characterize the best performance of pseudo-user creation-based algorithms on worst-case datasets via a minimax approach; this then gives rise to a novel procedure for the creation of pseudo-users, which optimizes the worst-case total estimation error.</p>
   </details>
 </div>